 The U.S. has real housing affordability issues.
 According to Harvard’s Joint Center for Housing Studies, in 2017 10.8 million of the nation’s 43.8 million renter households were severely cost-burdened (paying more than 50% of income for housing).
 An additional 9.7 million were moderately cost-burdened (paying more than 30% but less than 50%).
 Severely cost-burdened households were concentrated below $30,000 in income.
 Moderately cost-burdened households were spread through a greater range of incomes, up to $75,000.

 However, direct or indirect efforts to give low-income renters more cash for housing exacerbates the housing supply crunch in high-cost coastal metropolitan areas, where rent-burdened households are concentrated.
+These subsidies simply boost demand, causing more dollars to chase the same limited supply of housing and ultimately pushing up prices.
 It’s the job of state and local governments to make sure local housing supply matches housing demand.
 In the high-cost metros, the housing shortfall is often exacerbated by zoning policies that stifle new construction.

 Americans at all income levels would be better served if the “decommodification” movement were to turn its state and local activism away from rent control and public ownership toward replacing restrictive zoning with a framework that genuinely provides housing for all.